ddmitov/camel-harness/README.md

 ## Perl Interpreter
 Any Perl interpreter is usable for camel-harness - either a Perl interpreter on PATH or a Perl interpreter identified by its full pathname.
 [Strawberry Perl](http://strawberryperl.com/) PortableZIP edition distributed together with an [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) binary could also be used on a Windows machine.

+## Electron Demo
+* Download and extract the [camel-harness package](https://github.com/ddmitov/camel-harness).
+* Download the [Electron binary package for your operating system](https://github.com/electron/electron/releases) and extract it inside the previously extracted ``camel-harness-master/demo`` folder.
+Confirm merging of the ``resources`` subfolder of Electron with the ``resources`` subfolder of the demo.
+* Start the Electron binary.

+## NW.js Demo
+* Download and extract the [camel-harness package](https://github.com/ddmitov/camel-harness).
+* Download and extract the [NW.js binary package for your operating system](http://nwjs.io/downloads/).
+It will create its own folder.
+* Copy everything inside the ``camel-harness-master/demo`` folder in the folder of the NW.js binary.
+* Start the NW.js binary.

 ## [Thanks and Credits](./CREDITS.md)